kalabakas1/MPE/Documentation/BlackFriday2019.md

 This were the first thing that needs to change.
 So we have to deal with the amount of requests for images and medias the web-server servers to the client browser, along with finding someway to save some network to the rest of the visitors.
 We were literally talking about millions of requests to images of the size of 150kB each over the network - no wonder the server were having a bad time.

+It resulted in a multiple step task.
+First I needed to track what sort of images there were used and why they needed to be this big to do the job.
+It seemed that the customer exported all images to a PNG format with a very good quality and this could off-cause not change.
+This were pretty much stated by the customer.
+Then what do you do when you have to convince a customer that what they say is wrong and not doing any good for the site?

+The result were to create a small page with three rows: one where the very big PNG image were displayed, another one where it where a JPEG, and the last containing the same JPEG but in 80% quality.
+I actually sent this sheet to the customer requiring them to tell me the difference, and they couldn't do that with the naked eye.
+So...
+Great, one human obstacle removed, and they started to use a proper format for web usage.

+But we weren't done yet:

 > If you don't want to put hate on your own server - then pay some money to put the hate on someone else's servers

 And that is what we suggested the customer.
 Just find your wallet and give us access to a CDN that can deal with all this stuff.
 I am not stating that this is the correct approach, but see it like CPR to stabilizing a system to something that seems a bit better.